Marijuana Effects, Risks & Addiction

 Individual and group therapy sessions are often part of addiction treatment programs.
 These sessions help address underlying issues that may have contributed to drug abuse.

-Behavioral therapy, such as cognitive-behavioral therapy (CBT), can also help you develop coping strategies and healthier behaviors to maintain abstinence from marijuana use.
-It may also involve identifying and avoiding potential triggers for relapse.
+Behavioral therapy, like cognitive-behavioral therapy (CBT) and motivational enhancement therapy, can also help develop coping strategies and healthier behaviors.
+It also involves identifying and avoiding potential triggers for relapse.

 Medication-Assisted Treatment (MAT)